stickyvectors/dynamicBehavioursWorkshop/README.md

 * Created a group of characters that try and follow each other: check out **PatrollingEachOther** group.
 This is done by using the same patrol script for the **Tadpole** but setting the patrol points to be that of the other **SadSausages**.
 Notice how I bumped the radius property of their NavMeshAgent components up to make them behave in a slightly more interesting/strange way.

 That's about all :)

+**Note: if you just came here for the scripts, you can find them in super_smashy_game/Assets/Scripts folder!**